Leody Taveras Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 10th in MLB.
+- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners' 3.79 team ERA ranks third among all MLB pitching staffs.
+- The Mariners' 3.76 team ERA ranks second among all MLB pitching staffs.

-- Woo (4-5) gets the starting nod for the Mariners in his 18th start of the season.
-He's put together a 4.39 ERA in 84 2/3 innings pitched, with 88 strikeouts.

-- His most recent time out was on Sunday against the Texas Rangers, when the righty tossed 3 1/3 innings, surrendering six earned runs while allowing five hits.
+- His most recent appearance was on Tuesday against the Houston Astros, when the righty tossed six innings, surrendering five earned runs while giving up eight hits.

-- The 23-year-old has an ERA of 4.39, with 9.4 strikeouts per nine innings, in 17 games this season.
-Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.